methods/NandS_BookAPIV.2/pull_request_template.md

-## Important: Crafting Your Commits
-Before submitting, please ensure your individual commit messages are clear, atomic, and follow our [**How to Write Good Git Commit Messages Guide**](https://martijnhols.nl/blog/how-to-write-a-good-git-commit-message/).
-This greatly helps with code review and future maintenance.

 ## Description

 _Please include a summary of the change and which issue is fixed.
 Include relevant motivation and context.
 Place 'x' between the square brackets to tick an option.
 (This context should also be present in your commit messages where appropriate.)_